smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Secrets</tt></dt>
 <dd>
 The <tt>Secrets</tt> section lists which KMS keys can be used to decrypt parameter values.
-The deployment IAM role will get permission to use these keys (i.e. `mks:Decrypt`).
+The module IAM role will get permission to use these keys (i.e. `mks:Decrypt`).

 <i>Required:</i> No